Burginvest Research · Crude Oil Analysis · June 2024

 In June, WTI crude fell to the $72 level amid concerns that persistent inflation and higher-for-longer interest rates would suppress demand.
 The focus during this decline was US government SPR (Strategic Petroleum Reserve) repurchase activity — confirmed policy-driven buying demand that supported the price floor.

 Simultaneously, Goldman Sachs published a robust summer fuel demand forecast.
 Combined with Middle East conflict risk, multiple buy-back catalysts aligned and prices rapidly recovered to $75.
-The process of '$72 decline → SPR + demand forecast → rebound to $75' served to reconfirm the significance of the $75 price level to the broader market.
+The process of '$72 decline → SPR + demand forecast → rebound to $75' served to reconfirm to the broader market that the $75 price level represents 'the average that market participants recognize.'

 Assessment